- What Is a First-Party Special Needs Trust?

 - How Does a Pot Trust Work?

-A pot trust is a type of trust that lists children as beneficiaries, with the trustee using his or her discretion as to how trust assets should be spent.
-If you have minor children, you might consider setting up a pot trust to meet their financial needs if something should happen to you.
-This type… read more…
+A pot trust is a type of trust listing children as beneficiaries, with the trustee using his or her discretion as to how trust assets should be spent.
+If you have minor children, setting up a pot trust could help meet their financial needs if something should happen to you.
+This type of trust allows… read more…

 - Trustor vs. Trustee: What’s the Difference?

 Trusts are a useful tool for financial and estate planning, allowing a family to set assets aside to be passed on when someone dies.
-They can also help your family potentially avoid the headaches of the probate process.
-Some of the language around trusts, though, can be confusing to those who aren’t completely fluent in… read more…
+Some of the language around trusts, though, can be confusing.
+For instance, while they sound extremely similar, trustor and trustee aren’t quite interchangeable.
+Though they can certainly be the same person,… read more…

 - How Does a Credit Shelter Trust Work?